idptools/metapredict/docs/getting_started.rst

 Why is metapredict useful?
 ===========================
 A major drawback of consensus disorder databases is that they can only give you values of *previously predicted protein sequencecs*.
 Therefore, if your sequence of interest is not in their database, tough luck.
 Fortunately, metapredict gives you a way around this problem!
+Additionally, metapredict allows for predicting disorder for any amino acid sequence, and predictions can be output as graphs or as raw values.
+Additionally, metapredict allows for predicting disorder values for protein sequences from .fasta files either directly in Python or from the command-line.
+This gives maximum flexibility so the user can easily predict/graph disorder from a single sequence of for an entire proteome.

 How was metapredict made?
 ===========================